-Figure 1 will allow us to define the windows and the use of the various buttons.
-We have on figure 1 two windows and both will be useful.
-The left window is the main window and is almost exclusively in use for the display of the vocabulary.
-At the top of the left window, you have a command line which can receive orders.
-You can write "help" on that command line and you will see the list of all the possible orders.
-One can hope that, one day, this command line will be replaced by buttons but "Diaoulek" is still in development.
-At the bottom of the left window, you have a series of buttons.
+At the bottom of the left window, on figure 1, you have a series of buttons.
 The button "Quit" must be used to leave gracefully the application.
-You should avoid clicking on the little cross at the top right place of the application window, this would be equivalent to a crash of the program !
+You should avoid clicking on the little cross at the top right place of the application window, this would be equivalent to a crash of the program!
 The buttons "Prev" (Previous) and "Next" are used to navigate through the list of the lessons.
-For now, you have only 2 lessons so that will be easy !
-When you have downloaded other lessons (more than 310 in Breton/French), you can reach them by writing on the command line their alias or their ordering number.
+For now, you have only 2 lessons so that will be easy!
+When you have downloaded other lessons (more than 340 in Breton/French), you can reach them by writing on the command line their alias or their ordering number.
 The following button is for the sound.
 It has on it the symbol "<)))" when the sound is active and the symbol "<XX" when the sound is inactivated.
 There is no sound file for lesson 1, so this button does not have any action at present.
-On the contrary, lesson 2 comes with an audio file and you will be able to test this button and tune your system sound output for "Diaoulek" during the study of that lesson.
-The present version of "Diaoulek" is able to generate sound from text for French, English, Italian, Spanish or German languages but this possibility has been turned off for the Breton-French lessons to simplify the presentation.
+On the contrary, lesson 2 comes with an audio file and you will be able to test this button and tune your system sound output for "FDiaoulek" during the study of that lesson.
+The present version of "FDiaoulek" is able to generate sound from text for French, English, Italian, Spanish or German languages but this possibility has been turned off for the Breton-French lessons to simplify the presentation.
 We will see later how to make it work.

 A language must be studied in two different directions, from the language to be learned towards the language you know and from the language you know towards the language to be learned.
-In software "Diaoulek", by convention, we call "Question" what is written in the language to be learned and "Response" what is written in the language you know.
+In software "FDiaoulek", by convention, we call "Question" what is written in the language to be learned and "Response" what is written in the language you know.
 The following button on figure 1 allows you to easily toggle from one direction of study to the other.
-On figure 1, this buttons bears the indication "Q->R", so words in Breton (the language to be studied) are proposed to you to translate into French (the language you are supposed to know).
-By clicking on that button, it toggles and it will then bear the indication "R->Q" for an interrogation in French that you will have to translate into Breton.
+On figure 1, this buttons bears the indication "R->Q", so words in French (the language you are supposed to know) are proposed to you to translate into Breton (the language you are studying).
+By clicking on that button, it toggles and it will then bear the indication "Q->R" for an interrogation in Breton that you will have to translate into French.
 You should always balance the two directions of study.

-The last button of the left window bears the indication "Question-Response".
+The last button of the left window bears the indication "Quest./Resp." (for "Question/Response").
 It is a dialog button and its use is not particularly simple.
-If you manage to understand how it works, then you will have understood almost everything of software "Diaoulek".
-If you have difficulties, don't panic, this button is not used when you study a lesson in the "compact display mode" that we will see later.
-For now we study a lesson in the "normal display mode", or if you prefer the "older display mode" where the words of the lesson are presented to you at random and one at a time.
+If you manage to understand how it works, then you will have understood almost everything of software "FDiaoulek".
+If you have difficulties, don't panic, this button is not used when you study a lesson in the "compact display mode" that we will also see.
+In the "normal display" mode, words are presented one by one in random order, but, in fact, this random order is biased.
+The badly known words will be presented more often.
+It is that mode, qualified with some exaggeration as "diabolic", which is at the origin of the software name "Diaoulek".